Modeling Nonstationary Extremal Dependence via Deep Spatial Deformations: Inference

 In contrast with the Gaussian case, providing suitable theoretical uncertainty quantification for extremal dependence estimates is challenging.
 We jointly assess the uncertainty of both dependence parameters, $\hat{\bm{\psi}}$, and the warping, $\hat{\bm{f}}(\cdot)$, as well as pairwise CEP estimates over the fitted warped space through the use of a nonparametric bootstrap.
-Whilst the asymptotic normality of $\hat{\bm{\psi}}$ and the multivariate Delta method may provide another approach to achieve this, they are unable to account for the uncertainty in the estimation of the warping.
-Theoretical results for the asymptotic behaviour of $\hat{\bm{\psi}}$ that account for the highly flexible, highly parametrized warping $\bm{f}(\cdot)$ are beyond the scope of this work.
+For our simulation study in Section~\ref{SimulationStudy}, this is implemented at the replicate level by resampling $\{\bm{x}_t\}_{t=1}^n$ with replacement and re-computing the functional threshold $u$ (as a high empirical quantile of the bootstrap risk series) before selecting functional exceedances and re-estimating the extremal dependence model and warping.
+For the application in Section~\ref{RealDataApplication}, however, the bootstrap starts from the original data rather than from pre-standardized replicates, so we first resample the original observations and re-estimate the sitewise marginal standardization within each bootstrap replicate.
+Whilst the asymptotic normality of $\hat{\bm{\psi}}$ and the multivariate Delta method may provide another approach to quantify uncertainty, they are unable to account for the variability due to the estimation of the warping.
+Theoretical results for the asymptotic behavior of $\hat{\bm{\psi}}$ that account for the highly flexible, highly parametrized warping $\bm{f}(\cdot)$ are beyond the scope of this work.
+To further probe finite-sample calibration in the presence of a flexible warping, we additionally report, in the Section~\ref{Appendix:Bootstrap_design} of the Supplementary Material, results from a nested (two-level) resampling scheme that separates site-selection uncertainty from replicate/location resampling variability, together with an empirical coverage assessment of nominal 95\% intervals under several bootstrap variants in the simulation study (full refit versus conditional on the warping).
+The results are most encouraging for the more practically relevant pairwise CEP summaries, especially under WLS, indicating that the bootstrap is better calibrated for the practically relevant extremal dependence summaries than for the individual model parameters.